 How can recruitment, training and community investment work together to deliver change that lasts?

-The agenda blends research, lived experience, employer case studies, and practical workshops - all focused on turning inclusion into measurable impact.
+The agenda blended research, lived experience, employer case studies, and practical workshops - all focused on turning inclusion into measurable impact.

 Event Highlights